proyecto26/awesome-unity/README.md

 ## Platforms
 - [Native Toolkit](https://github.com/ryanw3bb/unity-native-toolkit) - Easily integrate native iOS & Android functionality into Unity projects.

+## Guides
+- [Coding in C# in Unity for beginners](https://unity3d.com/learning-c-sharp-in-unity-for-beginners) - The very basics of coding, like variables, functions and classes, and how to use them.

 ## Tutorials
+- [Setting up the Game](https://youtu.be/W_fAidYRGzs) - Creating a new project and setting up the basic game.
+- [Moving the Player](https://youtu.be/7C7WWxUxPZE) - Moving the player object using player input and physics forces.
+- [Introduction to Roll-a-Ball](https://youtu.be/RFlh8pTf4DU) - An introduction to the Roll-a-ball project, showing the final game and describing what will be covered in this tutorials.
 - [How to Play Test Game Mods (Official Unity Tutorial)](https://youtu.be/kZCJmKVQAPQ) - In the Play Testing In-Editor Tutorial, you will learn how to play and mod your Microgame in Unity.

 ## Resources